 HEC 524.
 Family Communications.
 (3).
 A new approach to parent-child communication and conflict resolution, with attention given to specific communication and problem solving skills.
-Materials for potential instructors of parents classes are available.

 HEC 543.
 Food Preservation.
 (3).
 (2 lecture, 2 laboratory).
 Analysis of current trends in the technology of food preservation and distribution and its relationship to commercial and home preservation.